Family Floater Health Insurance hero background

 • The insurer will process the claim and reimburse the eligible amount to your bank account.

-Family Floater Tip from PolicyWings
+Family Floater Tip from Policywings

 If your parents are above 55-60 years, avoid adding them to your family floater plan.
 Their age will significantly increase the premium for the entire family.
 Instead, buy a separate senior citizen health plan for parents and keep your family floater just for spouse and children.
 This way you get better coverage for everyone at a lower total cost.